freeeve/cq/readme.md

 # cq - Cypher queries for database/sql
 A database/sql implementation for Cypher.
 Still in development, but surprisingly already usable.
 Library name subject to change.
 At the time of writing, this project is <2 days old.

+Thanks to Baron @xaprb and Mike @mikearpaia for the ideas/motivation to start on this project.
+Cypher is close enough to SQL that it seems to fit pretty well in the idiomatic database/sql implementation.

 ## [minimal viable snippet](http://blog.fogus.me/2012/08/23/minimum-viable-snippet/)